jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ##### Area chart displaying total disasters over time, from 1980-2020, by disaster type:
 ![](Images/total_incidents_time.jpg)

-##### Map of the mainland US displaying total recorded disasters by state:
+##### Map of the US (excluding territories and commonwealths) displaying total recorded disasters by state:
 ![](Images/total_incidents_map.jpg)

-##### Bar chart displaying the total recorded incidents by state and incident type:
+##### Stacked bar chart displaying the total recorded incidents by state and incident type:
 ![](Images/total_incidents_state.jpg)

-##### Stacked bar chart displaying the total number of incidents by incident type and month of occurrence:
+##### Density chart displaying the total number of incidents by incident type and month of occurrence:
 ![](Images/total_incidents_month.jpg)

 ##### Snapshot of the Tableau dashboard in progress: